henighan/site-down-notifier/README.md

 b.
 Terraform installed with admin priviliges on your aws account (including the ability to create iam roles and policies).

 ### 1. Purchase origination Phone Number
 To be able to text my US number, I needed to purchase an [origination phone number](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-originating-identities.html).
 I went [here](https://console.aws.amazon.com/pinpoint/home?region=us-east-1#/sms-account-settings/requestLongCode) on the pinpoint console and purchased a transactional, toll-free, sms-only phone number.
 This annoyingly costs $2/month.
+You will also need to regieser this number by following [these steps](https://docs.aws.amazon.com/pinpoint/latest/userguide/settings-sms-tfn-register.html).

 Because of the above cost, I also tried using aws SES instead, but all the emails I sent to myself went straight to spam (unsurprising).
 This was also a sub-optimal solution for me because I rarely check email.